JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![spotting-coral](/images/spotting-coral.jpg)

-*The water is so clear it's unbelievable*
+*The unbelievably clear water makes it easy to spot coral heads*

 We inched our way along nervously, the chartplotter showed some areas as shallow as six feet and we require at least five.
 The anchorage we planned to use initially was full.
 We rounded the corner to see boats of all kinds packed in tight, even *Brown Eyed Girl* was squeezed in there.
 Captain Chris left Bimini before us and made it to the Exumas a few days ahead of our schedule.